 History of the USS Benjamin Stoddert (DDG-22)

 The USS Benjamin Stoddert was built by the Puget Sound Bridge and Dry Dock Company in Seattle, Washington.
-Mrs. Nancee Ravenel sponsored the ship and Commander Walter Megginness was assigned commanding officer when the ship was placed in commission.
-By design, the ship was mainly developed for participation in aircraft missions and therefore, its two-month shakedown was focused mainly on the testing of its anti-aircraft missile system, with successful firings in Hawaii.
-After the exercises were finished, the ship reported to the Pacific Fleet starting with August 1965.
-The Benjamin Stoddert joined Destroyer Division 112 in preparation for the first deployment with the 7th Fleet to the South China Sea for missions off the coast of Vietnam.
-When on December 1965 the ship arrived at Yankee Station, it was to report to Task Force 77 as part of its contribution to Operation Rolling Thunder.
-The ship also engaged in radar control activities and in combat air patrol well into January 1966, targeting logistical bunkers suspected of being controlled by the Viet Cong.
+Mrs. Nancee Ravenel sponsored the ship, and Commander Walter Megginness was assigned commanding officer when the ship was placed in commission.
+By design, the ship was mainly developed for participation in aircraft missions, and therefore, its two-month shakedown was focused mainly on the testing of its anti-aircraft missile system, with successful firings in Hawaii.
+After the exercises were finished, the ship reported to the Pacific Fleet starting in August 1965.
+Benjamin Stoddert joined Destroyer Division 112 in preparation for the first deployment with the 7th Fleet to the South China Sea for missions off the coast of Vietnam.
+When December 1965, the ship arrived at Yankee Station, it was to report to Task Force 77 as part of its contribution to Operation Rolling Thunder.
+The ship also engaged in radar control activities and combat air patrol well into January 1966, targeting logistical bunkers suspected of being controlled by the Viet Cong.

 In January 1971, the vessel was part of a three-day lifeguard duty at Yankee Station before returning to Pearl Harbor.
-On its way back, the ship made port calls at Guam, Midway and Taiwan and by February, its course was finished.
-In May 1971, the ship moved to the Pearl Harbor Naval Shipyard where its missile system was upgraded.
+On its way back, the ship made port calls at Guam, Midway, and Taiwan, and by February, its course was finished.
+In May 1971, the ship moved to the Pearl Harbor Naval Shipyard, where its missile system was upgraded.
 During the same overhaul, the ship had maintenance work done to its hull and sonar dome.
-The Benjamin Stoddert left for a deployment in March 1972 with the destination having been the Tonkin Gulf.
+The Benjamin Stoddert left for deployment in March 1972, with the destination being the Tonkin Gulf.
 Upon its arrival there, the ship joined other units of the 7th Fleet in firing against North Vietnamese troops.
 Eventually, a few days later, the vessel became part of Task Unit 77.1.0 to participate in Operation Freedom Train, which represented multiple attacks on the North Vietnamese logistical infrastructure.
-The firing operations were so intense at the time that at one point, the Benjamin Stoddert was recorded to have dropped 1,009 rounds in a 24-hour interval.
-Returning to the waters of the Gulf of Tonkin in July 1972, the ship began a three-week period of fire operations alongside Task Unit 70.8.9 off the cost of Vietnam.
+The firing operations were so intense at the time that at one point, Benjamin Stoddert was recorded to have dropped 1,009 rounds in a 24-hour interval.
+Returning to the waters of the Gulf of Tonkin in July 1972, the ship began a three-week period of fire operations alongside Task Unit 70.8.9 off the coast of Vietnam.
 By that time, however, the South Vietnamese military had been successfully driving North Vietnamese forces back, which meant that the U.S. naval campaign against North Vietnam started to also wind down a bit.

-In February 1982, the Benjamin Stoddert left for the Philippines and immediately upon arrival the ship was engaged in anti-aircraft and anti-submarine warfare training.
-After a week in the Subic Bay area, the ship sailed to Korea where it took part in exercise Team Spirit 82 between 28 and 30 March.
-By June, the tensions between the Soviet Union on one hand and the West, on the other hand, had increased in the aftermath of Israel invading Lebanon.
-As the Benjamin Stoddert was sailing the South China Sea while it was headed to Subic Bay, the Americans received news of Soviet aircraft shadowing their naval courses.
+In February 1982, Benjamin Stoddert left for the Philippines, and immediately upon arrival, the ship was engaged in anti-aircraft and anti-submarine warfare training.
+After a week in the Subic Bay area, the ship sailed to Korea, where it took part in exercise Team Spirit 82 between 28 and 30 March.
+By June, the tensions between the Soviet Union, on the one hand, and the West, on the other hand, had increased in the aftermath of Israel invading Lebanon.
+As Benjamin Stoddert was sailing the South China Sea while it was headed to Subic Bay, the Americans received news of Soviet aircraft shadowing their naval courses.

-In September 1991, the Benjamin Stoddert was preparing for inactivation, unloading all its ammunition and fuel reserves.
+In September 1991, Benjamin Stoddert was preparing for inactivation, unloading all its ammunition and fuel reserves.
 By December, the ship was placed out of commission at Pearl Harbor.
-Although the initial plan for the vessel was to have it scrapped, it took on water and it sank as it was towed to Texas where the scrapping was supposed to happen.
+Although the initial plan for the vessel was to have it scrapped, it took on water, and it sank as it was towed to Texas, where the scrapping was supposed to happen.

 Asbestos Risks on the USS Benjamin Stoddert (DDG-22)

 Although the Navy acquired the asbestos-containing materials with the primary intention of keeping its personnel safe, the result of that decision turned out to have been quite the opposite.
-Asbestos fibers have been proved to be extremely toxic, creating a constant irritation in the thin tissue surrounding the lungs, the heart or the abdomen from the moment it is inhaled.
+Asbestos fibers have been proven to be extremely toxic, creating a constant irritation in the thin tissue surrounding the lungs, the heart, or the abdomen from the moment it is inhaled.

-The human body does not possess the abilities to naturally get rid of the sharp asbestos fibers and, therefore, the inflammation begins as soon as the particles have been breathed in and last for the entirety of the person's life.
-In the majority of cases, however, this inflammation will develop into a cancerous disease after a few decades during which the fibers had been consistently disturbing the internal organs.
+The human body does not possess the ability to naturally get rid of the sharp asbestos fibers, and, therefore, the inflammation begins as soon as the particles have been breathed in and lasts for the entirety of the person's life.
+In the majority of cases, however, this inflammation will develop into a cancerous disease after a few decades, during which the fibers have been consistently disturbing the internal organs.

 Have You Been Exposed to Asbestos on the USS Benjamin Stoddert (DDG-22)?

-If you believe that the illness you are suffering from was caused by the fact that you worked with asbestos while serving on the USS Benjamin Stoddert, we can put you in touch with skilled asbestos attorneys.
-To learn more, call us at 760.621.6147.
+If you are suffering from a malignant illness, it was most likely caused by the fact that you worked with asbestos while serving on the USS Benjamin Stoddert.
+If you wish to file claims to receive compensation, we can put you in touch with skilled asbestos attorneys ready to help.